 A video slideshow introducing the ‘Ancient Stones of Kernow’, which is accompanied by the Overture music from the ‘Ancient Stones of Kernow’ ballet score.

 The Ancient Landscape of the Far West of Cornwall.'The Far West' of Cornwall has the most complete prehistoric landscape in the British Isles.
 Within an area of a few square miles we find excellent example of ancient monuments constructed across the last five millennium of Briton's prehistory.
 Beginning with the establishment of the first settled farming communities in the 'New Stone Age', we end with the arrival of the Roman legions and the start of the written history of these islands.
 The Ancient Stones of Kernow tours visit monuments and settlements built across the whole of this vast expanse of time.
 We commence with the dolmens, known locally as quoits, built in the Neolithic, and finish at the settlements of courtyard houses that are unique to the 'Iron Age' in Cornwall.
+For those interested in the history of mining, which dates back to the 'Bronze Age' in this area, we have added the option of a visit to Botallack in the heart of West Cornwall's World Heritage mining district, with an opportunity to view film locations from the television series, Poldark.

 The book 'Ancient Stones of Kernow' is the only overview of Briton's prehistoric past viewed from the perspective of "The Far West" of Cornwall.
 Click on the book image for more information and to purchase.